 Reference Card or Third Party Design?

-Even after you decide what GPU you're after (say, for example, an AMD Radeon RX Vega 64 like the cards in the image above), you'll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
-Nvidia makes and sells its own cards under the Founders Edition moniker, but AMD licenses its reference design to other manufacturers.
-Both company's GPUs appear in third-party cards from several different vendors.
+Even after you decide what GPU you're after (say, for example, an RTX 3060 Ti), you'll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
+Nvidia makes and sells its own cards under the Founders Edition moniker for higher-end models, while AMD licenses its reference design to other manufacturers.
+Both companies' GPUs appear in third-party cards from several different vendors.

 More expensive third-party cards will have elaborate coolers, extra fans, and often higher clock speeds, but they can also be more expensive than the reference card.
 And overclocking gains are often minimal (with gains of just a few FPS, particularly at higher resolutions).
 That said, beefier cooling can often translate to cooler, quieter operation, which can be important given that high-end graphics cards are usually the noisiest, most heat-generating parts in a PC build.
+We've also noticed that Nvidia's RTX 3080 and 3090 Founders Edition cards (along with several custom models) can get particularly hot on their GDDR6X, so it pays to do some research.
 For much more on this discussion, see our Graphics Card Face-Off: Founders Edition or Reference GPUs vs 3rd-Party Design feature.

 Card Recommendations by Resolution / Use Case

-Once you've considered all the above and are ready to narrow down your choices, you can head to our GPU Performance Hierarchy page and our Graphics Card Best Picks page to help finalize your buying decision.
-But for we’ll include a condensed version of our current favorite cards for common resolutions below and gaming scenarios below.
-Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping off point to finding, say, the best AMD Radeon RX 580 model for your 1080p particular gaming build.
+Once you've considered all the above and are ready to narrow down your choices, you can head to our GPU Benchmarks and our Best Graphics Cards to help finalize your buying decision.
+Here we include a condensed version of our current favorite cards for common resolutions and gaming scenarios below.
+Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping-off point to finding, say, the best AMD Radeon RX 6800 XT model for your particular gaming build.

 Enthusiasts with VR headsets need to achieve a certain level of performance to avoid jarring artifacts.
-An Nvidia GeForce GTX 2070 Super is fast enough to keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs).
-Moreover, it includes a VirtualLink port for connecting next-generation headsets with a single cable.
-That’s not really a useful feature today, but it will likely come in handy the next time you consider upgrading your VR headset.
+While you could use an older GPU like the Nvidia GeForce GTX 2070 Super and still keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs), we've updated our recommendation to the newer RTX 3070.

 MORE: Best Graphics Cards